HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Reinforcement Learning/README.md

 <img src="consensus_graph1.PNG" width="1000" >
 </p>

-We built our gym environment from scratch by integrating it with V-Rep.
+We built our gym environment from scratch by integrating it with V-Rep. And we used it to train our RL agent.

 ### Table of Content